 The latest actuarial review of the TPS was carried out as at 31 March 2020.
 The valuation report was published by the Department for Education (the Department) in October 2023.
-The valuation reported total scheme liabilities (pensions currently in payment and the estimated cost of future benefits) for service to the effective date of £262 billion, and notional assets (estimated future contributions together with the notional investments held at the valuation date) of £222.2 billion giving a notional past service deficit of £39.8 billion.
+The valuation reported total scheme liabilities (pensions currently in payment and the estimated cost of future benefits) for service to the effective date of £262 billion, and notional assets (estimated future contributions together with the notional investments held at the valuation date) of £222 billion giving a notional past service deficit of £40 billion (compared to £22 billion in the 2016 valuation).

-As a result of the valuation, new employer contribution rates from April 2024 will be 28.6% of pensionable pay, (compared to 23.6% during 2022/23).
-DfE has paid a teacher pension employer contribution grant of 7.2% which covers the increase in employer contributions from 16.4% to 23.6% from September 2019.
+As a result of the valuation, new employer contribution rates from April 2024 will be 28.68% of pensionable pay, (compared to 23.6% from September 2019).